Feigenbaum4669/2022_qutech_challenge/README.md

 ### Different variants of the game

-It is straightforward to modify the gambe by choosing other single-qubit gates, e.g. containing the Hadamard gate.
+It is straightforward to modify the game by choosing other single-qubit gates representing errors, e.g. containing the Hadamard gate.
 This way the syndromes can be made probabilistic changing the game expierience.

 ### Probability heatmap of the syndromes